FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 ```
 {: codeblock}

->> Note: If the above step doesn’t run in the first time please logout from the lab environment and clear your browser cache and cookies before relaunchin the lab.
+>> **Note: If the above step doesn’t run in the first time, please logout from the lab environment and clear your browser cache and cookies & relaunch the lab.
+Kindly do the lab from the beginning to get the correct output.**

 <img src="images/deploy_analyzer_2.png"/> <br>